Torque wrench: Storage

-For click (or other micrometer) types, when not in use, the force acting on the spring should be removed by setting the scale to its minimum rated value in order to prevent permanent set in the spring.
-Never set a micrometer style torque wrench to zero as the internal mechanism requires a small amount of tension in order to prevent components shifting and reduction of accuracy.
+For click (or other micrometer) types, when not in use, they need to be stored with the torque setting set to the lowest setting.

 Calibration

 As with any precision tool, torque wrenches should be periodically re-calibrated.
 As previously stated, according to ISO standards calibration should happen every 5000 operations or every year, whichever comes first.
 It is possible that torque wrenches can fall up to 10% out of calibration in the first year of use.

 Calibration, when performed by a specialist service which follows ISO standards, follows a specific process and constraints.
 The operation requires specialist torque wrench calibration equipment with an accuracy of ±1% or better.
 The temperature of the area where calibration is being performed should be between 18 °C and 28 °C with no more than a 1 °C fluctuation and the relative humidity should not exceed 90%.

 Before any calibration work can be done, the tool should be preloaded and torqued without measure according to its type.
 The tool is then connected to the tester and force is applied to the handle (at no more than 10° from perpendicular) for values of 20%, 60% and 100% of the maximum torque and repeated according to their class.
 The force should be applied slowly and without jerky or irregular motion.
 The table below gives more specifics regarding the pattern of testing for each class of torque wrench.

 While professional calibration is recommended, for some people it would be out of their means.
 It is possible to calibrate a torque wrench in the home shop or garage.
 The process generally requires that a certain mass is attached to a lever arm and the torque wrench is set to the appropriate torque to lift said mass.
 The error within the tool can be calculated and the tool may be able to be altered or any work done adjusted for this error.
-In this scenario, you will need to adjust the wrench to the correct setting for known accuracy.
-This is because the setting will determine the amount of torque required.
-If you don’t, your wrench may be too loose, resulting in a lot of vibration.